 Find out more about using chemicals in aquaculture.

-You should record all introductions and disposals of aquatic animals, including their source and destination.
-Record all outbreaks of sickness and associated death, and measure and record growth rates.
+Record all movements and disposals of aquatic animals, including their source and destination.
+Also record all outbreaks of sickness and associated death, and measure and record growth rates.
 Keeping records of staff and equipment movement, including feed, may help to trace the source of disease introduction.